loonatick-src/mycorrhizal-networks-complexity-science/README.md

 The model dynamics are greatly simplified and do not fully capture the complex and diverse dynamics in real-world EMNs.
-However, this simple model displays directed carbon (C) transfer through common EMNs favoring seedlings that have higher respiration compared to older trees.
+However, this simple model displays directed carbon (C) transfer through common EMNs favoring seedlings that have higher respiration demands compared to older trees.
 This in turn leads to competition between seedlings, where some seedlings outcompete others due to being connected to better or more trees.
 These dynamics emerge from simple, local node-to-node rules.